napari/napari/docs/CORE_DEV_GUIDE.md

 While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.

-Core developers that have not contributed to the project (commits, GitHub comments, or meeting discussions) in the past 6 months will be asked if they want to become emeritus core developers and recant their commit and voting rights until they become active again.
+Core developers can choose to become emeritus core developers and suspend their approval and voting rights until they become active again.

 ## Contribute To This Guide!